brandonchastain/HaloMods/CE/HowToMod.md

 # Halo CE Modding Guide

-This is a basic guide for using Halo: Combat Evolved mod tools along with some utility scripts that make it easy to apply & undo changes.
+This is a basic guide for using Halo: Comps1 Evolved mod tools along with some utility scripts that make it easy to apply & undo changes.

 ## Tools you'll need

-1. Halo MCC with Combat Evolved from Steam
+1. Halo MCC with Comps1 Evolved from Steam
 2. Halo MCC CE mod tools from Steam
 3. (Optional) Blender for modeling 3D assets
 4. (Optional) Krita / Photoshop for editing textures